-Each year, the Heisman Trophy is awarded the the “most outstanding” player in all of College Football.
+Each year, the Heisman Trophy is awarded to the “most outstanding” player in all of College Football.
 While some may argue this award has turned into a bit of a “best quarterback,” there have been other positions to win as recently as 2020 when then-Alabama wide receiver DeVonta Smith took home the award.

 Here, we’ll look at some top odds and offer betting picks you should consider making.